iudicium/pryingdeep/README.md

 - [ ] Eager load models and re-define foreign keys.
 - [ ] Enhance database tests and search for a good way to generate fake data for all test cases
 - [ ] Add rootpath to loading configs, crawlerConfig.json, pryingConfig.json
+- [ ] Finish the queryBuilder module and add RAW SQL support